GSA/fpki-guides/_includes/microsoft_trust_store_removal_faqs.md

 ### What kinds of errors or messages would I see?

-*Sample Chrome error when a user navigates to an intranet site whose SSL/TLS certificate doesn't chain to a trusted root CA:*
+*Sample Chrome error when a user navigates to an intranet site whose SSL/TLS certificate doesn't chain<br>to a trusted root CA:*
      <br>
      ![error_navigation]({{site.baseurl}}/img/error_navigation.png)

-*Sample Chrome error when PIV authentication fails because the user’s certificate doesn't chain to a trusted root CA:*
+*Sample Chrome error when PIV authentication fails because the user’s certificate doesn't chain<br>to a trusted root CA:*
      <br>
      ![error_piv_auth]({{site.baseurl}}/img/error_piv_auth.png)

-*Sample Microsoft Outlook error when a digital signature certificate for an email doesn't chain to a trusted root CA:*
+*Sample Microsoft Outlook error when a digital signature certificate for an email doesn't chain<br>to a trusted root CA:*
      <br>
      <br>
      ![error_sig_val]({{site.baseurl}}/img/error_sig_val.png)